crissoto02/A2---Final-Project/README.md

 ## [INTRODUCTION TO ROBOTICS TUTORIAL](Introduction%20to%20Robotics%20Tutorial/)
 In this project, three tasks were performed in the Epson Lab.
-The three tasks use an I/O Box to control the robot and the Task 3 uses tools designed and fabricated in 3D printer For more details about coding, electrical connection and manufacturer pieces used in the task, access to the link in the title "Introcution to Robotics Tutorial"
+The three tasks use an I/O Box to control the robot and the Task 3 uses tools designed and fabricated in 3D printer.

+For more details about coding, electrical connection and manufacturer pieces used in the task, access to the link in the title "Introcution to Robotics Tutorial"
 ### Task 1: Pick and Place
 In this Task, the robot must efficiently pick 3 tokens and 3 blocks using its vacuum nozzle from a feeder located within the workspace of the arm robot